SterlingPeet/cookiecutter-fprime-deployment/README.rst

 **WARNING:** The template is currently intended to support ATmega specific deployments, so if that is not your goal, the results may be somewhat unexpected.

-**WARNING:** Beta version, the documentation is not up to date yet (working on it, but needed to crank out some test deployments internally.
-Sorry!).

 Cookiecutter_ template for a `F Prime`_ deployment, to help with reducing the copy-pasta effect while creating new deployments.
 There are just enough pieces to remember to change/fix, that it is rather challenging to do without a template.
 So here is a template to fill in all the major adjustments, so you can spend time develping a deployment or writing a component instead of scratching your head over why you get weird errors.